blixt/js-arbit/README.md

 Returns the current state of the generator.
-This can be passed into `arbit.fromState(state)` to get back another generator in the same state (e.g., it will generate the same sequence of numbers).
+This can be passed into `arbit.fromState(state)` to get back another generator in the same state (i.e., it will generate the same sequence of numbers).